 You can see many different animals in the Pacaya Samiria National Reserve.
-Enjoy spotting many different monkeys including howler monkeys, capuchins, squirrel monkeys, pygmy marmosets, and maybe some of the larger species, such as spider monkeys.
+Enjoy spotting many different monkeys.
+Head out to see howler monkeys, capuchins, squirrel monkeys and pygmy marmosets.
+You may even see larger species, such as spider monkeys.

 In addition to the many different primates, you can spot a wide range of other animals.
-These include the favourite and iconic Amazon species, such as pink river dolphins, toucans, large, colorful macaw parrots, black caiman and anaconda.
+These include the favourite and iconic Amazon species.
+Have chances to see pink river dolphins, toucans, large, colorful macaw parrots, black caiman and anaconda.
 You are sure to see many colorful birds.

 The Delfin II

-The Delfin II vessel then includes a bar, lounge area on the upper deck, lecture room, library, massage room, and an elegant dining room lined with windows.
+The Delfin II vessel offers a lounge, bar, lecture room, library, massage room and an elegant dining room lined with windows.
 With views of the Amazon Rainforest, enjoy delicious cuisine prepared by the vessel’s team of expert chefs.
-Indulge in a range of delicious dishes on your voyage.
-The meals are inspired by the rainforest, Peruvian classics, and international favorites.
+You will enjoy a range of delicious dishes on your voyage.
+The meals are inspired by the rainforest, Peruvian classics and international favorites.

 Led by some of the Amazon’s best guides, explore the Pacaya Samiria National Reserve on skiff expeditions and forest walks.
-You will be scouting for several different monkeys, very colorful birds, pink river dolphins.
+You will be scouting for several different monkeys, very colorful birds and pink river dolphins.
 You will also have chances to see some rarer rainforest animals and plants.

 The Delfin II Amazon cruise offers itineraries of 4 days or 5 days.
-You will be collected from the international airport in Iquitos and driven in comfortable coach to the port of Nauta where you will board the Delfin II vessel.
+You will be collected from the international airport in Iquitos and driven in comfortable coach to the port of Nauta.
+This is where you will board the Delfin II vessel.

 The Delfin III

-The Delfin lll (also known as the Amazon Discovery) is one of the Amazon River’s most affordable luxury cruises.
+The Delfin lll is one of the Amazon River’s most affordable luxury cruises.
 Enjoy very comfortable suites, spacious living areas and delicious cuisine.
-In addition, you can also enjoy the massage room. indoor and outdoor lounges, a sundeck with plunge pool, gym, and bar.
+In addition, you can also enjoy the massage room. indoor and outdoor lounges, a sundeck with plunge pool, gym and bar.

-When not enjoying the Delfin III’s very comfortable suites and facilities, head out into the Amazon Rainforest with your highly trained guide.
-On skiff expeditions from the main vessel, explore the rainforest to find a range of Amazonian animals, including many different monkeys, river dolphins, toucans, macaw parrots and colorful birds.
+Enjoy the Delfin III’s very comfortable suites and facilities.
+You will then head out into the Amazon Rainforest with your highly trained guide.
+On skiff expeditions from the main vessel, explore the rainforest to find a range of Amazonian animals.
+Find many different monkeys, river dolphins, toucans, macaw parrots and colorful birds.
 You will have a few excursions in the evenings to find caiman crocodilians.

-The Delfin III offers itineraries of 4 days or 7 days, which focus on different areas around Pacaya Samiria National Reserve.
-For more details, contact the cruise to see an itinerary using the contact bubble below.
+The Delfin III offers itineraries of 4 days or 7 days.
+These focus on different areas around Pacaya Samiria National Reserve.
+For more details, contact the cruise using the contact bubble below for an itinerary.